Dark matter droplets

 Modifications to the dark matter sector at high redshift can also affect predictions of the cosmological parameters based on Cosmic Microwave Background (CMB) data.
 This can be relevant because the value of Hubble's constant $h$ predicted in Lambda Cold Dark Matter ($\Lambda {\rm CDM}$) models \cite{Planck:2018vyg} is currently lower than the Hubble constant measured at low redsfhift \cite{Riess:2016jrr,Riess:2021jrx}.
 There is a long list of models that have been put forward to explain this Hubble tension \cite{DiValentino:2021izs,Schoneberg:2021qvd,Kamionkowski:2022pkx} including some with fuzzy dark matter that have used a ``frozen field" \cite{Smith:2019ihp} or dark matter-dark energy interactions \cite{Uzan:2023dsk}.
 In the new model, Droplet formation at redshift around 10--100 decreases the size of the sound horizon at the surface of last scattering compared to $\Lambda {\rm CDM}$ models.
 This increases the CMB prediction of the Hubble constant.
 After the droplets form, they behave as ordinary $\Lambda {\rm CDM}$.
 On the downside, models which decrease the size of the sound horizon often conflict with other observable parameters \cite{Jedamzik:2020zmd}.
 For this preliminary investigation, the effect on the CMB is primarily a constraint on the model, with moves in the right direction for solving the Hubble tension problem.

-The cosmology of Coleman-Weinberg based potentials have been considered previously \cite{Murgui:2023kig}, but this was in the context of relic abundances in extensions of the standard model of particle physics.
-The model considered here have exceptionally small masses and couplings.
-The aspect of the model is not justified, but is common to most fuzzy dark matter models.
+The cosmology of Coleman-Weinberg based potentials have been considered previously as a means of generating particle masses \cite{Steele:2013fka}, and in the context of relic abundances in extensions of the standard model of particle physics \cite{Murgui:2023kig}.
+The model considered here has exceptionally small masses and couplings.
+This aspect of the model is not fully justified, but is common to most fuzzy dark matter models.

 {\it Coleman-Weinberg models}-- The dark matter models we will investigate have a transition from repulsive to attractive self interactions.
 This can be realised in scalar fields with a Coleman-Weinberg effective potential.
 Consider a charged scalar field $\chi$ that interacts with an (invisible) photon.
 We require that the scalar self-interaction constant $\lambda$ and scalar mass $m$ are both small, and then the Lagrangian density ${\cal L}$ is